Ultra-small moment incommensurate spin density wave order masking a ferromagnetic quantum critical point in NbFe$_2$

 Magnetic neutron scattering from the FM order has been observed at the position of the weak nuclear Bragg point $(1 0 2)$.
-Fig.~\ref{figure3}a shows the $T$ dependence of the intensities of the FM $(1 0 2)$ Bragg reflections normalised by the intensities of the nuclear $(1 0 2)$ reflections at $T_{\rm C}$ for all three compositions.
+Fig.~\ref{figure_3}a shows the $T$ dependence of the intensities of the FM $(1 0 2)$ Bragg reflections normalised by the intensities of the nuclear $(1 0 2)$ reflections at $T_{\rm C}$ for all three compositions.
+Conversion to FM ordered moments $\mu_{\rm FM}$ has been obtained as described in \cite{nik19a_sup}.
 In the Fe rich Samples B and C, FM order is observed at low temperatures.
-The measurements of the FM $(1 0 2)$ signals (Fig.~\ref{figure3}a) reveal onset temperatures at $T=24.5$\,K in sample B and $T=34.5$\,K in sample C.
+The measurements of the FM $(1 0 2)$ signals (Fig.~\ref{figure_3}a) and peaks of the SDW signals (Fig.~\ref{figure_3}b, see below) reveal onset temperatures at $T=24.5$\,K in sample B and $T=34$\,K in sample C.

-The $T$ dependence of the integrated intensities of the SDW $(1 0 1)^+$ Bragg reflections for all samples is shown in Fig.~\ref{figure3}b.
-The SDW intensities have been normalised by their maximum value obtained in measurement sequences going down in $T$.
-In the almost stoichiometric Sample A, SDW satellite peaks emerge below $T_{\rm N}=13$\,K and are present down to the lowest measured temperature of $1.4$\,K. In the slightly Fe-rich Sample B SDW satellite peaks appear below $T=32.5$\,K and are fully suppressed below $T=19$\,K. Finally, in the most Fe-rich Sample C satellite peaks appear below $T=38$\,K and are fully suppressed below $T=30.5$\,K.
+The $T$ dependences of the SDW ordered moments $\mu_{\rm s}$ for all samples are shown in Fig.~\ref{figure_3}b. $\mu_{\rm s}$ has been obtained from integrated intensities at $\fatQ=(1,0,1+l_{\rm SDW})$ and comparison with nuclear and FM $(1 0 2)$ intensities as described in \cite{nik19a_sup}.
+In the almost stoichiometric Sample A, SDW order emerges below $T_{\rm N}=14.5$\,K and is present down to the lowest measured temperature of $1.4$\,K. In the slightly Fe-rich Sample B SDW order appears below $T=32.3$\,K and is fully suppressed below $T=18.5$\,K. Finally, in the most Fe-rich Sample C SDW order appears below $T=38.3$\,K and is fully suppressed below $T=30.5$\,K. The small size of the SDW moments ($\mu_{\rm s}<0.1$\,$\mu_{\rm B}/(\mbox{Fe atom})$) explains the difficulties in observing the SDW order in previous neutron diffraction experiments.

 In all three samples, the SDW intensity rises continuously below the onset temperature $T_{\rm N}$, suggesting a second-order PM-SDW transition.
-The peak SDW intensity coincides exactly with the FM onset temperature $T_{\rm C}$ in samples B and C, and there is a $T$-range below $T_{\rm C}$, in which SDW and FM order appear to coexist.
-This overlap can be attributed to a distribution of transition temperatures within the sample, giving bulk $T_{\rm N}=30.2$\,K, $T_{\rm C}=21.7$\,K, (Sample B) and $T_{\rm N}=36.4$\,K, $T_{\rm C}=32.5$\,K (Sample C) in good agreement with bulk magnetic response (see Supplemental Material for details of analysis \cite{nik17a_sup}).
+The peak SDW intensity coincides with the FM onset temperature $T_{\rm C}$ in samples B and C, and there is a $T$-range below $T_{\rm C}$, in which SDW and FM order appear to coexist.
+This overlap can be attributed to a distribution of transition temperatures within the sample, giving bulk $T_{\rm N}=30.1$\,K, $T_{\rm C}=21.5$\,K, (Sample B) and $T_{\rm N}=37.1$\,K, $T_{\rm C}=32.2$\,K (Sample C) in good agreement with bulk magnetic response \cite{nik19a_sup}.

-Absolute estimates of the SDW ordered moment by comparing integrated SDW and FM intensities suggest an ordered moment $\mu_{\rm s}\approx0.05$\,$\mu_{\rm B}/(\mbox{Fe atom})$ (see Supplement \cite{nik17a_sup}) explaining the difficulties in observing the SDW order in previous neutron diffraction experiments.